Clean Diesel Rebates

 - Driven 10k or more miles over the last 12 months or in use 3+ days/week during the school year

-- Class 3-8 diesel-powered buses over 10,001 lb Gross Vehicle Weight Rating (GVWR)]
+- Class 3-8 diesel-powered buses [greater than 10,000 lb Gross Vehicle Weight Rating (GVWR)]